Harpo3/musicbase/README.md

 syntax: musicbase.sh DIRPATH [-h] [-m MINDEPTH] [-o FILE] [q]

 Generates a music library database using music file tag data and kid3-cli/Kid3-qt export tools.
 Processes data from music files at the DIRPATH specified.
-File type is data separated values (DSV)\nwith carat (^) as the delimiter.
+File type is data separated values (DSV) with carat (^) as the delimiter.
 Database records include the path to each music file.

 Time to complete varies by processor and can take >10 minutes for large libraries.
 Check output quality more quickly by testing on a subdirectory.